 Skip to content

-For each National Science Foundation (NSF) proposal that includes plans to conduct research off-campus or off-site, there must be a plan in place for that proposal that describes how certain behaviors (see below) will be addressed and plans for an inclusive work environment.
+For each National Science Foundation (NSF) proposal that includes plans to conduct research off-campus or off-site, there must be a plan in place for that proposal that describes how certain behaviors (see below) will be addressed and plans for a harassment free work environment.

 To comply with this. requirement, the University of Utah (UU) requires that: